miketsolty/miketsolty/README.md

 Beyond that I have worked across many parts of the company, and like to think I have had a huge impact on Shopify, as a result on entreprenuership, and even the environment (thanks to [Shop!](https://shop.app/carbon-offsetting)).

-I feel blessed to do the work I do everyday and am so excited about the field of Data Science.
+I feel blessed to do the work I do everyday and am so excited about the field of Data Science. 🙏

+### Some quick facts about me...

 Currently I am based in: Kelowna, BC, Canada 🇨🇦